-Although we understand that low rates are usually the first thing that draws the attention, it’s important to compare different offers and vet carefully the mortgage rate, term and bottom line.
-Be aware that on many occasions an ultra-low mortgage rate can be associated with a strong binding option – let’s said to get this very good rate (Euribor + …. %) the bank will ask to stipulate with them a life insurance, home insurance, retirement plan, direct payment arrangements for pay-checks, credit cards etc.
+Although we understand that low rates are usually the first thing that draws your attention, it’s important to compare different offers and read carefully the mortgage rate, term, and bottom line.
+Be aware that on many occasions an ultra-low mortgage rate can be associated with a strong binding option – let’s say to get this very good rate (Euribor + …. %) the bank will ask you to stipulate with them a life insurance, home insurance, retirement plan, direct payment arrangements for pay-checks, credit cards, etc.

-Take into account the extra costs – percentage of the financing rate, expenses involved in the signing of the contracts and the mortgage.
+Take into account the extra costs – the percentage of the financing rate, expenses involved in the signing of the contracts, and the mortgage.

-Depending on the policy of each bank, the amount provided can vary between 70% or 80% maximum, and usually related to whether it’s a mortgage for a first home, second home, investment, first mortgage, second mortgage on a property, etc.
+Depending on the policy of each bank, the amount provided can vary between 70% or 80% maximum and is usually related to whether it’s a mortgage for a first home, second home, investment, first mortgage, a second mortgage on a property, etc.

-So in addition to having to contribute to a percentage to carry out this operation you should take into consideration that, as a general rule, you must pay another 10% or 15% regarding administration fees, notary fees etc. in between the two contracts that you will sign (sale and mortgage).
+So in addition to having to contribute a percentage to carry out this operation, you should take into consideration that, as a general rule, you must pay another 10% or 15% regarding administration fees, notary fees, etc. in between the two contracts that you will sign (sale and mortgage).

 Requests to the bank the Loan Estimate (oferta vinculante de la hipoteca).

 According to the law Order EHA / 2899/2011, October 28th, which was approved to ensure an adequate level of customer protection from the banking system, the bank must provide this document to the customers.
 The Loan Estimate is a form that lays out important information about the loan you applied for.

 You can choose the notary where to make the mortgage signature.